kaoutar55/DLaaS-Getting-StartedTutorial/README.md

 #### Target correct Region, Resource group, Org and Space.
 After log in you need to target the correct region, organization, space and resourcegroup.
 It is recomended to target 'us-south' region and space 'dev'.
+You can find the list of orgs you have access to using the command `$ bx target account orgs`

 `Note: MIT-IBM Watson AI Lab users can target'MITIBMWatsonAiLab' org and resource group.
 It is recomended to use your project-specific org name.
 If you use your project specific org your resource group name will be <orgname>_resourcegroup.`